TwPanTsu/MDDL/README.md

-# MDDL
-which stands for Mask Detection Door Lock.
+# MDDL(Mask Detection Door Lock)

 2020 is a virus year.

-we need some protection. end up with this IOT device. it's a door lock with a camera, but has no lock on it.
+We need some protection. end up with this IOT device. it's a door lock with a camera, but has no lock on it.

-lock has been replaced with 5 seven segment lights which display open and close. camera will take 10 shots after button pushed, then using pre-trained model to determine you are wearing a mask or not.
+Lock has been replaced with 5 seven segment lights which display open and close. camera will take 10 shots after button pushed, then using pre-trained model to determine you are wearing a mask or not.

-finally, it sends mails to phone's mailbox which responding door's status.
+Finally, it sends mails to phone's mailbox which responding door's status.

 # Features
 * Mask detection pre-trained model.